life-itself/tao/coliving/README.md

 ## Structure

 ### The Real Estate Ltd

-Below is a description of the responsibility and rights of the Real Estate Ltd:
+Below is a description of the responsibilities and rights of the Real Estate Ltd:

-*   Investors will own shares in Real Estate Ltd
+*   Investors will own shares in Real Estate Ltd.
 *   Real Estate Ltd will own the title to the space and buildings.
 *   Real Estate Ltd will provide a long term lease to the Co-ops which are renewable _(eg: 20-100 years)_
 *   Real Estate Ltd would receive rent from the property.
 *   If an investor from Real Estate Ltd want to sell their interest they can do so.
 Residents of the the Co-Op have first refusal, other investors from the Real Estate Ltd have second refusal, and lastly he/she can then sell outside.
 *   Real Estate Ltd is responsible for major repairs of the building.
-*   Investors are required to sell up to 10% of their original shareholding every 4 years at market rate to residents of the Co-op only (but never compelled to sell at a loss, market rent is defined by the rate of the area over the past 3 years to avoid speculative behavior)
+*   Investors are required to sell up to 10% of their original shareholding every 4 years at market rate to residents of the Co-op only (but never compelled to sell at a loss, market rent is defined by the rate of the area over the past 3 years to avoid speculative behavior).
 *   Residents of the Co-op who acquire a number of shares more than is required to offset their rent of the unit that they reside in through dividends (i.e. resident investors) are required to sell up to 6% of the historical maximum of this “excess interest” every 4 years so long as an excess interest is maintained (but never compelled to sell at a loss, market rent is defined by the rate of the area over the past 3 years to avoid speculative behavior)
-*   If overall demand for purchase of interest by the community does not meet the legal obligation for total supply, investors shall be required to sell their interest before residents.[^3]
+*   If overall demand for purchase of interest by the community does not meet the legal obligation for total supply, investors shall be required to sell their interest before residents.[^2]

-*   Right to purchase the shares available will be alloted between residents so that each resident one who does not have excess interest may purchase in each year an equal interest as any other up the point of offsetting their rent through dividends.
+*   Right to purchase the shares available will be allocated between residents so that each resident who does not have excess interest may purchase in each year an equal interest as any other up the point of offsetting their rent through dividends.
 *   The price of the rent to the Co-op is to be reviewed and adjusted every 6 years according to market rate index  _(E.g., if you started at 5% below market rate then you continue with 5%, or at the value of the building [sic].)_
 *   If Co-op does not pay debts or rent then investment body can terminate the lease after 6 months (to be discussed).

 ### The Co-op

-Below is a description of the responsibility and rights of the Co-op:
+Below is a description of the responsibilities and rights of the Co-op:

 *   The Co-op has a long terms tenancy (Eg: 20-100 years) with the Real Estate Ltd.
 *   The Co-op is responsible for paying bills and for the daily maintenance of the property.
 *   The Co-op is free to choose it’s residents without consulting the Real Estate Ltd.
 *   The Co-op is responsible for managing the residents.
 *   The Co-op is governed and managed by the residents.
-*   The Co-op will pay a deposit of 6 months equivalent of rent to the Real Estate Ltd (this can be accumulated over a period of several years)
+*   The Co-op will pay a deposit of 6 months equivalent of rent to the Real Estate Ltd (this can be accumulated over a period of several years).

 ### The Residents

-Below is a description of the responsibility and rights of residents:
+Below is a description of the responsibilities and rights of residents:

 *   The resident needs to go through a trial period of 1+ year before being able to apply to the long term tenancy with the Co-ops.
-(This period may not be of fixed term but is up to the Co-Op members cf Plum Village acceptance)
+(This period may not be of fixed term but is up to the Co-Op members cf Plum Village acceptance).
-*   The resident will pay a deposit when joining the Co-ops
+*   The resident will pay a deposit when joining the Co-ops.
-*   The residents will pay the rent every month +5-10% extra up to a maximum of 8 months rent (which will act as a insurance in case they have a period of time unable to pay their rent to the Co-Op)
+*   The residents will pay the rent every month +5-10% extra up to a maximum of 8 months rent (which will act as a insurance in case they have a period of time unable to pay their rent to the Co-Op).
 *   If the resident fall short after X months, the Co-ops can terminate the tenure with the resident and ask them to leave.
 *   The residents have the opportunity every 4 years to buy shares of the space from the Real Estate Ltd at market rate.

 ## Next steps for Co-ownership

-This is a long term plan, we would take the time to find more people who would like to join the Life Itself co-living community and then find a place to do a first pilot of Co-ownership + Co-ops.
+This is a long term plan.
+We would take the time to find more people who would like to join the Life Itself co-living community and then find a place to do a first pilot of Co-ownership + Co-ops.

 *   Create MVP and look for properties in the UK, France or elsewhere
     *   1 hour from a capital by train or car